alexbenfica/Publish-to-Schedule-WordPress-plugin/readme.txt

 = Should I donate? =

 You can, if you want.
 I would like that.
 Means that my work e valuable for someone else!
-My Paypal account for donations is: alexbenfica@gmail.com
+My PayPal account for donations is: alexbenfica@gmail.com

 = Can I translate it? =